tsgates/arch-wiki-markdown/wiki/Duplicity.md

     duplicity scp://uid@other.host//usr/backup /home/me

-Note the reversed ordering or the arguments compared to the backup command above.
+Note the reversed ordering of the arguments compared to the backup command above.
 The URL argument is always treated as the backup repository, and the local path argument as the directory to sync with the backup.
-(A local backup repository needs to be explicitly specify using the file:// protocol prefix!)
+(A local backup repository would need to be explicitly specified using the file:// protocol prefix!)

 Additional command-line option exist to allow: